 How Can Protective Masks Cause More Acne?

-Breathing in and out under a mask increases the temperature and humidity of the covered areas of the face, creating an ideal environment for bacteria to breed.
+Breathing in and out under a mask increases the temperature and humidity of the face's covered areas, creating an ideal environment for bacteria to breed.
 Wearing a mask causes constant friction against the skin, damaging the outer protective layer.
 The resulting vulnerable and damaged skin allows the bacteria on its surface to easily enter deep into clogged oil glands, causing increased inflammation and acne breakouts.

 11 Tips to Prevent Acne When Wearing Protective Masks ("Maskne")

 - Cleanse and moisturize your skin immediately after you remove the mask.
 Gel-based and water-based moisturizers are lightweight and can prevent clogged pores.
 Look for a moisturizer with aloe vera and tea tree oil to help calm your skin and heal marks from friction and irritation.

-- If you are using a disposable mask, discard it after use and wear a fresh one every day.
+- If you use a disposable mask, discard it after use, and wear a fresh one every day.
 If you are using a reusable mask, wash it every day.

 - Touch the mask with your hands as little as possible.
 Always wash your hands immediately after if you do touch your protective mask.

-- Do not use masks that are very tight.
+- Do not use very tight masks.
 You want the mask to be close enough to your skin to stay in place without being too constricting.

 - Wash your face 2-3x a day with a gentle cleanser.
 If you have acne, look for a mild medicated cream-based cleanser with salicylic acid to effectively remove oil.

 - If your skin is oily, you can use oil-free wipes or blotting papers to remove excess oil and sweat that can accumulate under your mask throughout the day.

 - Elastic cloth masks and single-use surgical masks create a more moist, hotter environment for your skin, as your breathing is more constricted.
 The accumulation of sweat and oil underneath the mask can cause inflammation, rashes, and acne breakouts.
 Masks made of natural cotton are much better.